 We want everyone in the Astronomy & Astrophysics group to feel welcome, safe, respected, valued, and supported during their time with the group.

-We are committed to upholding the University's Values, and to facilitating a working and learning environment in which all group members are treated fairly and with dignity and respect, and where bullying and harassment, of any kind, are not tolerated.
+We are committed to upholding the University's ValuesLink opens in a new window, and to facilitating a working and learning environment in which all group members are treated fairly and with dignity and respect, and where bullying and harassment, of any kind, are not tolerated.

 The University has a lot of resources and information to help and support you during your time at Warwick, but it can be hard to know where to find these or who to turn to.
 We hope that this page, which is divided into the following sections, can direct you to the information or resources that you need.